 Will it work?

 The last thing to consider is will it work?
 We have answered this question here, will an iPhone bought abroad work in my country?
 The short answer is maybe, but not definitely.

-So we think that we can estimate that it might cost about £756+£49+£180=£985 that's iPhone cost, shipping and sales and customs duty.
+So we think that we can estimate that it might cost about £756+£49+£180=£985 that’s iPhone cost, shipping and sales and customs duty.
 Other services required such as extra insurance will bump up the price more.
 So in reality despite the initial cost looking cheaper it works out at about the same.
-Our conclusion is it is probably not working buying an iPhone X from the US.
+Our conclusion is it is probably not worth buying an iPhone X from the US with international shipping.